thumbliner/thumbliner/reading.md

 | Good Charts: The HBR Guide to Making Smarter, More Persuasive Data Visualizations | Scott Berinato | 2016 |
 | It Doesn't Have to Be Crazy at Work | Jason Fried | 2018 |
 | Avoiding Data Pitfalls: How to Steer Clear of Common Blunders When Working with Data and Presenting Analysis and Visualizations | Ben Jones | 2019 |

-Staying current means reading widely and skipping moderation in favor of the sharpest voices from every camp.